Adolf Hitler’s Headquarters

 Sonderzug Amerika

-Hitler used the Felsennest from May 10, 1940 untill June 6, 1940, during the invasion of the Netherlands, Belgium, Luxemburg and France (Fall Gelb).
+Hitler used the Felsennest from May 10, 1940 until June 6, 1940, during the invasion of the Netherlands, Belgium, Luxemburg and France (Fall Gelb).
 In this period Hitler also toured Belgium and France and he made a day trip to Paris.
 The ruïns of the Felsennest bunker are still there.
 The army command had large bunkers near the Forstenhaus Hulloch, in the forrest nearby and there was an airfield in Odendorf.
 MORE ABOUT FHQ FELSENNEST

 The Felsennest (left) and the Felsennest ruïns (above)